More

 So far the weekend was a complete success.
 An oil dry, smokeless Corvair is a victory.
 Eight gallons of fuel would have been plenty; mileage was better than expected.
 The suspension adjustments even worked.
 My crew of Tom Beech and Harry Jensen were bored.
 The cylinder head temperatures never exceed 350 deg. and the oil temp. never went over 220 deg.

 Logically, we should have been grouped with similar performing cars such as 911 Porsches, Triumph TR6s and 240-280Z Datsuns.
-Instead we were grouped with ‘60s and ‘70s muscle cars; Trans Am Camaros, Corvettes, Cobras, and Jaguars.
+Instead we were grouped with 60s and 70s muscle cars; Trans Am Camaros, Corvettes, Cobras, and Jaguars.
 It was a great photo opportunity.
 We did better than expected, qualifying near the middle.
-At grid formation, I couldn’t hear my engine run. the V8 thunder was chilling.
+At grid formation, I couldnt hear my engine run. the V8 thunder was chilling.

 The race was what I expected, the muscle cars humbled us down the straights and held us up in the corners.
 Most when it was obvious, would let us by.
 Jim Schardt, myself, and Steve Olsen had a good scrap going until passed cars began holding us up.
 Then Jim used his greater traffic experience to show us his heels.
 One particular Jaguar was crawling sideways through the corners, but was just fast enough on the straight to get by.
-We’re not allowed to touch each other in vintage races, and I guess that he just couldn’t give way to a Corvair.
+Were not allowed to touch each other in vintage races, and I guess that he just couldnt give way to a Corvair.

-I recall about the time actually saying to myself “I’m having a great time.”
+I recall about the time actually saying to myself Im having a great time.
 There were only two laps left, the Jaguar was just too much.
-I reached for the “Knob”.
+I reached for the Knob.

 The boost went from 8 psi to 20 psi to 0 psi.
 The suddenly closed waste gate fractured the overheated turbo feed pipe, dumping the boost, and eventually melting the oil return hose and starting an engine fire.
-It was after the flag, and I didn’t lose a position.
+It was after the flag, and I didnt lose a position.

-I’m charged up.
+Im charged up.
 Not hooked, but enthused.
 I know the turbo car can work.
-I can’t wait for an opportunity to try a little more compression, a little more boost, little more gearing, the right wheels and tires, and blowing by that Jaguar on the straight.
+I cant wait for an opportunity to try a little more compression, a little more boost, little more gearing, the right wheels and tires, and blowing by that Jaguar on the straight.
 Next stop, Lime Rock, see you there.

 Warren

-Due do the same genetic defect that all of we car nuts have I’ve developed some strange reading habits.
+Due do the same genetic defect that all of we car nuts have Ive developed some strange reading habits.
 When leafing through any car test magazine ( I surely must take them all) .
 I go immediately to the section of the test which gives the specifications and look for the curb weight.
 If the car is not under 2500 pounds I immediately lose interest.
 Porsches used to weigh 2700, now 3200.
 Even the Lotus Espirit is over 3000 pounds.

-I’m not impressed by the things that are added onto the cars but what is taken off in the design stage in the name of performance.
-Electronics don’t really add performance.
+Im not impressed by the things that are added onto the cars but what is taken off in the design stage in the name of performance.
+Electronics dont really add performance.
 Air flow adds performance.
 Electronics just makes it efficient and environmentally friendly.
 Huge tires, huge wheels, and huge brakes are added because they are necessary to control a grossly overweight car.
-If the engineer didn’t do a good job of designing a light car then the above things are added to compensate.
+If the engineer didnt do a good job of designing a light car then the above things are added to compensate.
 Also the public seems to like it this way.
-It’s very salable.
+Its very salable.

 Light cars do everything better.
 There is just less mass to deal with.
 The tactile feeling of response in a light car is great.
 The huge brakes add more than just their weight.
 The discs are huge flywheels which have to be stopped and started, which requires more power and tires and more weight.

 Also in the category of engineering misfits are traction and braking aids which are band-aids or cover-ups.
-Four wheel drive, traction control, active suspension, and ABS braking are all used because the car wasn’t designed according to the laws of Physics.
-My education background is engineering, math, and physics. therefore I can’t help myself from looking at things this way.
+Four wheel drive, traction control, active suspension, and ABS braking are all used because the car wasnt designed according to the laws of Physics.
+My education background is engineering, math, and physics. therefore I cant help myself from looking at things this way.

 If you put the engine/drivetrain somewhere other than over the driven wheels, then you have designed in the need for band-aids.
 Front wheel drive, while useful in the snow, offers no performance help.
-Putting all of the weight at one end of the car doesn’t help the polar moment either.
+Putting all of the weight at one end of the car doesnt help the polar moment either.
 The weight transfers off of the drive wheels during acceleration.
 The weight transfers onto the already overloaded front brakes during deceleration.
 The rear brakes are useless ( for marketing reasons disc brakes are on the rear of cars whose wheels are nearly off of the ground under braking) and are made more so by proportioning valves and rear ABS.
 Performance cars (?) that start out as front wheel drive add four wheel drive to overcome this problem, and the weight goes up!
 This requires even larger tires, engine and brakes due to the added weight and the weight goes up even more!
 How about 4000 pound Mitsubishi 3000 GTs?
 There used to be economy cars weighing around 1800 pounds.
 Now its surprising to see a Honda civic under 2400 pounds.
 The popularity of SCCA H/S used to be based on these light and nimble cars.

 I saw a show recently about Japanese built drag racers.
 They had devised hydraulic wheelie bars to combat wrong weight transfer--unbelievable.
 People will make anything work.
 What else do they have to work with?